Sarfaraz Ahmed: Suspension, dropped as captain

+In August 2018, he was one of thirty-three players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board.
 In January 2019, during the second ODI of the series against South Africa, Sarfaraz was caught on the stump mics using a racial slur towards Andile Phehlukwayo.
 He played in the third ODI match, but was then suspended by the International Cricket Council (ICC) for the next four matches, missing the last two ODIs and the first two T20Is of the tour.
-Shoaib Malik captained the Pakistan team in Sarfaraz's place.
+Shoaib Malik captained the Pakistan team in Sarfaraz's absence.
 The following month, the PCB confirmed Sarfaraz as the team's captain, and stated he would lead the squad at the 2019 Cricket World Cup.

 In April 2019, he was named as the captain of Pakistan's squad for the 2019 Cricket World Cup.
 Under his captaincy, Pakistan managed to win five out of their nine matches, losing three and one no result.
 Pakistan couldn't qualify for the semi-finals as their net run rate was less than New Zealand's.

 In October 2019, ahead of Pakistan's tour to Australia, Sarfaraz was sacked as captain of Pakistan's team, following Pakistan's poor run of form.
 Azhar Ali and Babar Azam were named as the captains of the Test and T20I squads respectively.
-Under his leadership, Pakistan won 29 of their matches out of 37 and reached No.1 Spot in T20Is rankings.
-In ODI's and under his leadership, Pakistan played 50 matches out of which they won 28 matches, lost 20 matches and had a winning rate of 58.33.
+Under his leadership, Pakistan won 29 of their matches out of 37 and reached No.1 Spot in the T20I ranking.
+In ODIs and under his leadership, Pakistan played 50 matches out of which they won 28 matches, lost 20 matches and had a winning rate of 58.33.

 In June 2020, he was named in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.
 In July, he was shortlisted in Pakistan's 20-man squad for the Test matches against England but he was overlooked and did not play a single test.